awsdocs/application-auto-scaling-user-guide/doc_source/get-started-exercise.md

 ## Step 1: Register your scalable target<a name="gs-register-scalable-target"></a>

-Begin by registering your resource as a scalable target with Application Auto Scaling\.
-A scalable target is a resource that Application Auto Scaling can scale out or scale in\.
+Begin by registering your DynamoDB table as a scalable target with Application Auto Scaling\.

-You can use any resource that works with Application Auto Scaling and supports scheduled scaling, but for these examples, let's assume that you want to scale a DynamoDB table called `my-table`\.
-If you don't already have a DynamoDB table, you can create one now \([Step 1: Create a DynamoDB table](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/AutoScaling.CLI.html#AutoScaling.CLI.CreateTable) in the *Amazon DynamoDB Developer Guide*\)\.

-To use a DynamoDB global secondary index or a resource for a different service, update the examples accordingly\.
-Specify its namespace in `--service-namespace`, its scalable dimension in `--scalable-dimension`, and its resource ID in `--resource-id`\.
-For a list of valid values for each option, see [register\-scalable\-target](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html)\.

 **To register your scalable target with Application Auto Scaling**

-1. \(Optional\) Use the [describe\-scalable\-targets](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scalable-targets.html) command to check whether any DynamoDB resources are already registered\.
-This helps you verify whether to register the `my-table` table\.
-For example, if you previously configured automatic scaling for this table from the DynamoDB console, it may already be registered with Application Auto Scaling\.
+1. First, use the [describe\-scalable\-targets](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scalable-targets.html) command to check whether any DynamoDB resources are already registered\.
+This lets you verify that the `TestTable` table is unregistered, in case it is not a new table\.

    **Linux, macOS, or Unix**

    ```
    aws application-autoscaling describe-scalable-targets \
-     --service-namespace dynamodb \
+     --service-namespace dynamodb
-     --profile adminuser
    ```

    **Windows**

    ```
-   aws application-autoscaling describe-scalable-targets --service-namespace dynamodb --profile adminuser
+   aws application-autoscaling describe-scalable-targets --service-namespace dynamodb
    ```

    If there are no existing scalable targets, this is the response\.